 Of event the simplest way is to create the table with this selection, and then modify the room column and possible adding new columns, without changing the first four columns, as in the example below:

 On the second row, first the room R237 is attempted to assign, and if it fails, then room R203 is attempted and then finally room R111.

 The capacity for manual room assignments is approximately 10,000 slots, which might appear restricted in large institutions.
 Therefore, manual rooms are recommended to be used only in cases, where assigning of rooms in normal way is difficult.

 If more than one week is to be scheduled, it is possible to restrict the selected manual rooms by selecting the first and last week.
 Changing the week range clears all manual room assignments outside the selected week range and more capacity is freed for the weeks that are in the current scope and it is easier to find the slots that are of interest.
 For instance, it is not normally necessary to assign rooms manually for slots that are already history.

 You can sort the list on the right by clicking the topmost (title) row of the appropriate column.
-The sorting criteria is either time, course or room, and the current sorting order is emphasized.
+The sorting criteria is either time, event or room, and the current sorting order is emphasized.